Bachelor of Science

 Join Cal Lutheran’s Accounting Association — a dedicated, student-run organization that will connect you with business leaders and fellow students.
 You’ll meet monthly with Certified Public Accountant (CPA) firms, corporate companies, graduate schools, and CPA review courses.
 Expand your network now, you’ll never know where that connection will lead you.

 Add further value to your degree by choosing the 4+1 Option, which gives you a head start on earning an MBA or MS in Financial Planning.
 Not only will you obtain the additional education credits needed for licensure but if your degree was in financial planning, you would obtain knowledge in a service that has been expanding in CPA firms.

 Steven Dorfman Scholarship

-Awarded to first-year applicants for admission, the Steven Dorfman Scholarship covers 75% to 100% of tuition, and is awarded to selected students through our Honors Day program.
-Learn more
+Covering 75% to 100% of tuition, the Steven Dorfman Scholarship is awarded to first-year applicants for admission who are selected through our Honors Day program.

 The demand for accounting professionals continues to be strong, with employment opportunities expected to grow at a faster pace than most other professions.

 Cal Lutheran’s program in accounting prepares students not only for a career as a Certified Public Accountant (CPA), but also for employment in private industry, nonprofit organizations, higher education, and government agencies.